Adenydd is regsitered with the Charity Commission as a Charitable Incorporated Organisation (CIO).

 I’m passionate about helping to provide effective support and training to families and professionals to help change the lives of children and families who have suffered trauma.

 My husband and family are the joy of my life and have taught me so much.
-I feel very privileged to be involved in Adenydd.
+I feel very privileged to be a founding trustee and an Associate with Adenydd.

 I am a wife to Dean and a mum of an adopted boy.
 I co own and run two successful businesses full time and am also involved, behind the scenes with our local amateur drama group.

 Our little boy came home to us in 2016 at the age of 19 months and every day has bought a different challenge to us all as a family.
 Because of this I have learnt so much about Developmental Trauma, Sensory Regulation Disorder, and a whole host of other complex needs which has involved therapists and the school.

 I want to be able to share my knowledge, so along with my business background I am hoping that I can be an integral part of Adenydd and to help make a difference in supporting those involved in children’s lives who have suffered trauma.

 Developmental trauma doesn't merely happen to children who experience dramatic changes to their families.
 Parents who suffered from trauma when they were young, among many other causes, can also lead to children having developmental trauma.
 As a father of two primary school-aged daughters, I can understand how environment and parenting are influencing children’s upbringing and wellbeing in a huge way, either positively or negatively.
 Despite the best will in the world, parents can be tired, weak, frustrated and confused, not to mention economical, cultural and social issues imposed upon the family.
 Adenydd is helping children and families in these wide range of situations, in many cases changing the course of people's lives.
 I am honoured to be involved.